by Marie Miranda Cruz

 The author also described this within the story by comparing the squatters like ants who protect each other in order to survive.
 As a community, they were always ready to give a hand when someone needed help.
 This has been one of the distinct Filipino values that I personally very proud of.

-I also love how the author introduce our local language like “Kumusta ka?”
+I also love how the author introduced our local language like “Kumusta ka?”
 (How are you?) and “Salamat!”
 (Thank you!), to the readers as well as famous Filipino cuisines or desserts like adobo, banana-que, biko, and champorado.

 Marie Miranda Cruz’ writing is real and tender.
 She was able to capture and write a character that was so powerful, detailed with every subtle nuance of emotion and human connections.
 Nora’s voice has shown every bit of bravery who never gave up and could still find hope even during the darkest hours.
 She is a mirror to those who experienced the same thing and a window that make us realize what we have taken for granted.

 Everlasting Nora is a story that navigates the life of a young girl who realized that love, friendship and hope are what makes life truly everlasting.
-May everyone give this book a chance and as you read this, I hope that you give Nora a special place in your heart just like I did.
+May everyone gives this book a chance and as you read this, I hope that you give Nora a special place in your heart just like I did.

 About The Author: